Probabilistic Kernel Function for Fast Angle Testing

-(2) To minimize the reference angle, we study the structure of the configuration of projection vectors (see Sec.~\ref{sec:configuration-of-S}).
-We propose two structures (see Alg.~\ref{alg:antipodal-configuraion} and Alg.~\ref{alg:configuraion-on-sphere}) that perform better than purely random projection (see Alg.~\ref{alg:random-configuraion}), and we establish the relationship between the reference angle and the proposed structures (see Lemma~\ref{lemma:estimation-of-reference-angle} and Fig.~\ref{fig:numerical_computation}).
+(2) By Lemmas~\ref{lemma_comparison}, ~\ref{lemma_threshold}, we find that, the smaller the reference angle is, the more accurate the kernel functions are.
+To minimize the reference angle, we study the structure of the configuration of projection vectors (Sec.~\ref{sec:implementation-and-complexity-analysis}).
+We propose two structures (Alg.~\ref{alg:antipodal-configuraion} and Alg.~\ref{alg:configuraion-on-sphere}) that perform better than purely random projection (Alg.~\ref{alg:random-configuraion} in Appendix).
+We establish the relationship between the reference angle and the proposed structures (Lemma~\ref{lemma:estimation-of-reference-angle} and Fig.~\ref{fig:numerical_computation} in Appendix).

-(3) Based on $K^1_S$, we propose a random-projection technique KS1 which can be used for CEOs-based tasks~\cite{ceos,Falconn++,sDBSCAN}.
-Based on $K^2_S$, we introduce a new routing test called the KS2 test which can be used to accelerate the graph-based Approximate Nearest Neighbor Search (ANNS)~\cite{peos} (see Sec.~\ref{sec:applications}).
+(3) Based on $K^1_S$, we propose a random-projection technique KS1 which can be used for CEOs-based tasks~\citep{ceos,Falconn++,sDBSCAN}.
+Based on $K^2_S$, we introduce a new routing test called the KS2 test which can be used to accelerate the graph-based Approximate Nearest Neighbor Search (ANNS)~\citep{peos} (Sec.~\ref{sec:applications}).

 (4) We experimentally show that KS1 provides a slight accuracy improvement (up to 0.8\%) over CEOs.
-In the ANNS task, we demonstrate that HNSW+KS2 improves the query-per-second (QPS) of the state-of-the-art approach HNSW+PEOs~\cite{peos} by 10\% -- 30\%, along with a 5\% reduction in index size.
+For ANNS, we show that HNSW+KS2 improves the query-per-second (QPS) by 2.5$\times$ -- 3$\times$ over HNSW and by 10\% -- 30\% over the state-of-the-art approach HNSW+PEOs~\citep{peos}, along with a 5\% reduction in index size.